What’s it like to furlough yourself?

 So how easy is it to apply?

-Reports seem to indicate the portal is pretty straight forward to use.
+Reports seem to indicate the portal has a been pretty straight forward to use.
 One freelancer I spoke to says it took him 20 minutes and wasn’t too cumbersome.

 He also has some advice which I’m happy to pass on here: